-According to the Bureau of Labor Statistics, the dollar experienced an average inflation rate of 2.05% per year.
-Prices in 2017 are 2913.6% higher than prices in 1850.
+According to the Bureau of Labor Statistics consumer price index, the dollar experienced an average inflation rate of 2.05% per year.
+Prices in 2018 are 2936.8% higher than prices in 1850.

 In other words, $1,000 in the year 1850 is equivalent in purchasing power to $30,367.86 in 2018, a difference of $29,367.86 over 168 years.

 |Cumulative price change||2936.79%|

 |Price difference ($1,000 base)||$29,367.86|

 Politics and news often influence economic performance.
 Here's what was happening at the time:

 Raw data for these calculations comes from the Bureau of Labor Statistics' Consumer Price Index (CPI), established in 1913.
 Inflation data from 1665 to 1912 is sourced from a historical study conducted by political science professor Robert Sahr at Oregon State University.